What is a Floating Interest Rate?

-Floating interest rate debt often costs less than fixed rate debt, depending on the yield curve.
-In compensation for lower fixed rate costs, borrowers must bear higher interest rate risk.
-Interest rate risk refers to the risk of rates rising in the future.
-When the yield curve is inverted, then the cost of debt with floating interest rates may actually be higher than fixed rate debt, but an inverted yield curve is the exception rather than the norm.
+Floating interest rate debt often costs less than fixed-rate debt, depending on the yield curve.
+In compensation for lower fixed rate costs, borrowers must bear a higher interest rate risk.
+Interest rate risk, for bonds, refers to the risk of rates rising in the future.
+When the yield curve is inverted, then the cost of debt with floating interest rates may actually be higher than fixed-rate debt.
+However, an inverted yield curve is the exception rather than the norm.

-Sometimes, the floating interest rate is offered with other special features, such as limits on the maximum interest rate that can be charged, or limits on the maximum amount by which the interest rate can be increased from one adjustment period to the next.
+Sometimes, a floating interest rate is offered with other special features, such as limits on the maximum interest rate that can be charged, or limits on the maximum amount by which the interest rate can be increased from one adjustment period to the next.
 These features are mostly found in mortgage loans.
 Such qualifying clauses in the loan contract are primarily to protect the borrower from the interest rate suddenly increasing to a prohibitive level that would likely cause the borrower to default.

 There are many uses for a variable interest rate.
 Some of the most common examples are:

 For example, interest on a debt may be priced at the six-month LIBOR + 2%.
-This simply means that, at the end of every six months, the rate for the following period will be decided on the basis of the LIBOR at that point plus the 2% spread.
+This simply means that, at the end of every six months, the rate for the following period will be decided on the basis of the LIBOR at that point, plus the 2% spread.
 Floating interest rates may be adjusted quarterly, semi-annually, or annually.

 Interest rates are some of the most influential components in the economy.
 They help in shaping day-to-day decisions of individuals and corporations, such as determining whether it’s a good time to buy a house, take out a loan, or put money in savings.
-The level of interest rates is inversely proportional to the level of borrowing, which in turn affects economic expansion.
+The level of interest rates is inversely proportional to the level of borrowing, which, in turn, affects economic expansion.
 Interest rates influence stock prices, bond markets, and derivatives trading.